PaddlePaddle/docs/docs/design/phi/design_en.md

 ##### 2.3.2.1 API Tensor interface

-- The top-level is the API-level Tensor interface, which contains two pointer members, TensorBase and AbstractAutogradMeta.
+- The top-layer is the API-level Tensor interface, which contains two pointer members, `TensorBase` and `AbstractAutogradMeta`.
-    - Both members are designed as Interface and do not depend on real Tensor and Autograd implementations.
+    - Both members are designed as Interface and do not depend on real Tensor and `Autograd` implementations.
-    - AutogradMeta is only meaningful in the dynamic graph API-level Tensor, it will not be used in the specific kernel calculation, so put it in the top-level Tensor interface.
+    - `AutogradMeta` is only meaningful in the dynamic graph API-level Tensor, it will not be used in the specific kernel calculation, so put it in the top-layer Tensor interface.
     - In addition, such a design facilitates data sharing and reduces copy overhead.
         - When a Tensor is assigned to another Tensor, or Tensor is used as a function return value, only the pointer is actually copied, and no real data copy is performed.

-- The top-level C++ Tensor plays a similar role as the Python-side Tensor, and the interface design is as consistent as possible with the Python-side.
+- The top-layer C++ Tensor plays a similar role as the Python-side Tensor, and the interface design is as consistent as possible with the Python-side.
     - Contain basic property access and data access methods of Tensor.
-        - shape, place, dtype, data.
+        - `shape`, `place`, `dtype`, `data`.
-    - Contain the autograd methods required by the dynamic graph Tensor.
+    - Contain the `autograd` methods required by the dynamic graph Tensor.
-        - gradient, backward.
+        - `gradient`, `backward`.
     - Contain conversion methods between Tensors.
         - cpu, gpu, xpu etc.
     - Contain calculation methods related to Tensor (not added yet).